10 Tips for a Successful Rental Application

 - Work together: If applying with a group of people, be sure to submit your applications at the same time.
 As housemates, you need to work together to make this happen.

-- Be on time: Be there early or on time for the inspection, especially as there will probably be a sizeable number of people already lined up outside.
+- Be on time: Be there early or on time for the inspection, especially as there will probably be a sizable number of people already lined up outside.
 Punctuality is very important.
 Be presentable and polite to the property manager, ask relevant questions during the open.

 - Mind the specs: Before making an application, be clear about the start date of the tenancy and the length required, e.g. 6 or 12 months.
 Also make special note of the property’s specifications, e.g. whether there is air conditioning or not, the specifications of each room (to make sure your furniture is suitable or your fridge fits).
 Think about whether this property is going to be suitable for you before you apply.
 Processing an application involves valuable time from a property manager; should you change your mind it may well be the same property manager in charge of the next rental you apply for.